-Despite the overshadowing events of D-Day, once Rome Dropdown content was secured the US Fifth Army made its way northwards, working towards the liberation of Tuscany.
+Despite the overshadowing events of D-Day, once Rome was secured the US Fifth Army made its way northwards, working towards the liberation of Tuscany.

-Two days after the liberation of Rome, Allied commanders delivered their coup de grâce: a massive landing of forces on the beaches of France Dropdown content that would open a western front in Europe.
+Two days after the liberation of Rome, Allied commanders delivered their coup de grâce: a massive landing of forces on the beaches of France that would open a western front in Europe.
 This reduced the Italian campaign to secondary importance in Allied strategy.
-From D-Day onwards, the Italian battlefields were mostly seen as a way to lure German forces away from France and the Eastern Front, weakening opposition to the main campaign from Normandy Dropdown content to Berlin Dropdown content.
+From D-Day onwards, the Italian battlefields were mostly seen as a way to lure German forces away from France and the Eastern Front, weakening opposition to the main campaign from Normandy to Berlin.
 Germany was expected to cede the rest of the Italian peninsula without much fight.
 The US Fifth Army travelled northwards up the west of Italy through Tuscany, while the British Eighth Army was committed in Italy’s centre and eastern, Adriatic coast.Sicily

 A further German stand at Arezzo in early July 1944 resulted in a dogged struggle before the town was taken on 16 July by the 6th Armoured Division, with the aid of the 2nd New Zealand Division.

 The cities of TuscanyOn the coast, the port of Livorno (once known as Leghorn in English) was liberated on 19 July 1944, but not before the departing Germans had blown up its ancient lighthouse.
 Pisa was liberated on 2 September by the Fifth Army, and Lucca on 5 September.
 Florence (Firenze), meanwhile, was attained and liberated on 11 August.
 Behind the German lines, Italian partisans were increasingly active, incurring great risk to themselves and their communities.
 Members of the Resistance and the wider civilian population were frequently subject to gruesome reprisals.